Active Substance: panitumumab

 Pharmacotherapeutic Group: Antineoplastic agents

-Vectibix is indicated for the treatment of patients with wild-type KRAS metastatic colorectal cancer (mCRC):
+Vectibix is indicated for the treatment of adult patients with wild-type RAS metastatic colorectal cancer (mCRC):

 - as monotherapy after failure of fluoropyrimidine-, oxaliplatin-, and irinotecan-containing chemotherapy regimens.